Configure SNMP on Cisco Devices

 Note: SNMP users are not stored as part of running or startup configuration, so the second line will not be visible via “show running-config“.

 SnmpB requires the configuration of SNMPv3 User.
 To access the configuration setting click on Options > Manage SNMPv3 USM Profile.
 Once the USM profile window opens, right-click on a blank space in the list of profiles and select “New USM profile”.
 I’ve configured username, security parameters to match the ones we configured on the router earlier.
-See Figures 9 and 10 for details.
+See Figures 10-a and 10-b for details.

 Go back to our device profiles, as shown in the Figure 1.
 Select SNMPv3 as supported version and choose corresponding Security Name and Levels as shown in Figure 11 and 12.